awave1/notes/content/cpsc457/lec2-hardware-cache.md

 - the CPU could be simultaneously decoding instruction `N + 1`,
 - and at the same time also fetch instruction `N + 2`

 Therefore fetch-execute cycle can be done in parallel.
+Parallelized app will be as fast as slowest link of the pipeline.
 Three stage pipeline:

 ```mermaid-svg
 graph LR